eldur/jwbf/README.md

 ## Java
 ### Getting started
 If you are new to Java development, you will find it easier to use a program like Maven to automate project builds and manage dependencies for you.
+JWBF takes uses Maven to resolve dependencies automatically.
 To use Maven to start a new project, follow the
 [Maven in Five Minutes](http://maven.apache.org/guides/getting-started/maven-in-five-minutes.html) tutorial.
 For a more detailed introduction, see Maven's [Getting Started](http://maven.apache.org/guides/getting-started/index.html)